Temple Israel (Minneapolis): Early history

+Rabbinical leadership

+In 1901, Shaarai Tov hired Rabbi Samuel N. Deinard, an influential rabbi who helped grow the congregation.
+He acted as mediator between his Americanized congregants and the Eastern European Jewish immigrants who lived in North Minneapolis.
+Deinard also founded a local Jewish weekly newspaper, the American Jewish World, in 1912.

 Rabbi Deinard died suddenly and unexpectedly in 1921.
 His successor was Rabbi Albert Minda, who acted as head rabbi from 1922 to 1963.
 Rabbi Max Shapiro, Temple Israel's assistant rabbi since 1955, succeeded Minda and was named rabbi emeritus in 1985.

-Recent events

 Marcia Zimmerman was hired as assistant rabbi in 1988, and in 2001, was named senior rabbi, making her the first woman senior rabbi of a congregation of more than two thousand families in the United States.